 Bone infection (osteomyelitis).
 If you have an open fracture, meaning one end of the bone protrudes through the skin, your bone may be exposed to bacteria that cause infection.

 Compartment syndrome.
 This condition can rarely occur with ankle fractures.
-It causes pain, swelling and sometimes disability in affected muscles of the legs or arms.
+It causes pain, swelling and sometimes disability in affected muscles of the legs.

 These basic sports and safety tips may help prevent a broken ankle: